ugowe/objc-deploy-on-day-1-redux-ios-0616/README.md

 * `-playXAtColumn:row:` and `-playOAtColumn:row:` should place the specified piece at the given position on the board.
 These methods are called in response to the user clicking on valid spaces on the board.

 * `-winningPlayer` is called after every turn is completed.
-It should check if the board currently has a winner, and return "X", "O", or "" (no winner) as appropriate.
+It should check if the board currently has a winner, and return "X", "O", or "" (the empty string, meaning no winner) as appropriate.
     * **Hint**: This is probably the hardest part of this challenge.
-Think about what the rules of tic-tac-toe mean, and how that translates into statements about your board property.
+Think about the rules of tic-tac-toe, and how those translate into statements about how your board is stored.
+Don't worry about being clever from the start -- do the simplest thing that could possibly work, then worry about cleaning it up.

 * `-isADraw` is called after every turn is completed, if `-winningPlayer` returns no winner.
-It should return `YES` if the board is in a draw state (that is, the board is full, and no player has won).
+It should return `YES` if the game is a draw (that is, the board is full, and no player has won).